dynverse/anndata/README.md

 ### Recent changes in anndata 0.7.5.2

--   MINOR CHANGE: Add getters and setters to the LayersR6 class.
+-   MINOR CHANGE: Add getters and setter for the internal python objects.

--   MINOR CHANGE: Change when Python objects get converted and vice versa.
+-   MINOR CHANGE: Alter how and when Python objects get converted to R and vice versa.

 -   DOCUMENTATION: Documentation site is available at
     <https://anndata.dynverse.org>!

--   DOCUMENTATION: Added vignettes.
+-   DOCUMENTATION: Added two basic vignettes.

 ### Recent changes in anndata 0.7.5.1